Datatron

-The Datatron is a family of decimal vacuum tube computers developed by ElectroData Corporation and first shipped in 1954.
+The Datatron is a family of vacuum tube computers, developed by ElectroData Corporation, that used internal decimal operations and first shipped in 1954.
 The Datatron was later marketed by Burroughs Corporation after Burroughs acquired ElectroData in 1956.
 The Burroughs models of this machine were still in use into the 1960s.

 History

-Consolidated Electrodynamics Corporation (CEC), ElectroData's parent corporation, first pre-announced the Datatron in 1952 as the "CEC 30-201".
+Consolidated Engineering Corporation (CEC), ElectroData's parent corporation, first pre-announced the Datatron in 1952 as the "CEC 30-201".
 Known also as CEC 30-203 (ElectroData 203), ElectroData 204 or 205, Burroughs 205 (different names signify the development and addition of new peripherals).

+After investigating the possibilities, a site visit was made to Consolidated Engineering Corporation (CEC) in Pasadena and the CEC Model 30-203 digital computer... was eventually selected.
+The prototype at CEC was given the project number 36-101.
+JPL and the National Bureau of Standards were the first two customers to order the computer – the one ordered by JPL was 36-102, and the one for NBS was 36-103.